"mercantilist" meaning in English

 1. (economics) One who believes in mercantilism.
 Categories (topical): Economics Translations (proponent of mercantilism): mercantilista [feminine, masculine] (Portuguese)

-Sense id: en-mercantilist-en-noun-T~MMKs7j Categories (other): English entries with incorrect language header, English terms suffixed with -ist, Terms with Portuguese translations Disambiguation of English entries with incorrect language header: 41 59 Disambiguation of English terms suffixed with -ist: 38 62 Disambiguation of Terms with Portuguese translations: 41 59 Topics: economics, science, sciences
+Sense id: en-mercantilist-en-noun-T~MMKs7j Categories (other): English entries with incorrect language header, English terms suffixed with -ist, Entries with translation boxes, Pages with 2 entries, Pages with entries, Terms with Portuguese translations Disambiguation of English entries with incorrect language header: 41 59 Disambiguation of English terms suffixed with -ist: 39 61 Disambiguation of Entries with translation boxes: 39 61 Disambiguation of Pages with 2 entries: 40 60 Disambiguation of Pages with entries: 40 60 Disambiguation of Terms with Portuguese translations: 40 60 Topics: economics, sciences

 Inflected forms